paddy-seismic/retreat/README.md

 * **Start Time** -  specify the start time (UTC).
 This defaults to the current time (when software is started) when using real-time mode.
 It also accepts the keyword term '*now*'.
 * **Plot window** - length of the window to be plotted in the output figure timeseries (in seconds)
+* **Max realtime latency** - to account for latency of incoming data and to ensure real-time processing does not lag too much, you can specify the maximum number of seconds to allow for latency.
+If the delay between the end of the acquired data stream and the current time exceeds this value then processing will proceed immediately without waiting for the update interval.
+This parameter has no effect for archive data in replay mode.
 * **Window length** - amount of data to fetch on each update (in seconds)
 * **Update interval** - How often to update (fetch new data) - specified in seconds.
 If the processing for each update step takes longer than this update interval to complete, the software will warn you that realtime processing may lag.
 NOTE: for non-realtime/archive data this parameter is ignored and the next chunk of data is processed immediately.
 * **Pre-buffer** - amount to pre-buffer (in seconds) before the start time to ensure there are no gaps in the data stream.
 This is only relevant for real-time mode